kyegomez/Minerva/README.md

 # [READY FOR TRAINING, help us with the strategy!](https://www.figma.com/file/pfaU8Nhyw0EdXuT6z4Hutw/Minerva-Strategy?type=whiteboard&node-id=0%3A1&t=Tub1wIzaPAXt2i86-1)

+* We need the datasets from the minerva paper

 # Minerva the MATH LLM from Google
 Minerva is an state-of-the-art Language and Logic Model (LLM) developed by Google.
 Inspired by the wisdom of advanced mathematicians and logicians, Minerva combines their timeless insights with the power of modern technology to revolutionize the field of mathematics.